tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 ## Simple Delivery schedule

-`lines.scheduledDelivery`: the current delivery line, when using the simple delivery schedule.
+`lines.scheduledDelivery`: the current delivery line, including open proposal or reopen requests, when using the simple delivery schedule.

   * `date`: the delivery date of this delivery line.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).
   * `quantity`: the quantity of this delivery line.
 Quantity has a decimal `1234.56` format with any number of digits.